DevMohsinCS/Stolen-Car-Detector/README.md

 # Stolen-Car-Detector
 A stolen car detection system that detects license plate numbers of cars in a given video and matches them with stolen car license plate numbers stored in a SQL database.
 The system outputs matching license plate numbers found both in the video and the database.

-## Achievements
-- **The Stolen Car Detector system demonstrated a _95% simulated detection accuracy_ for identifying stolen vehicles using a test dataset of license plates under varied lighting conditions.**
-- **The algorithm achieved an _average inference time of 0.18 seconds per image_ in offline batch processing, indicating strong potential for real-time deployment.**
-- **The model achieved a _precision score of 0.91_ and a _recall score of 0.87_ on a holdout set of test images, suggesting high reliability for practical use.**

 ---

 ## Table of Contents